 Address: Medora, ND 58645, United States

-If you’re seeking a scenic destination to visit, Badlands Overlook is the perfect location for you to visit.
+If you’re seeking a scenic destination to visit, Badlands Overlook is one of the most beautiful attractions in North Dakota.
 It provides the opportunity to take in spectacular views of the landscape.
 Badlands Overlook is located in the fascinating town of Medora, in the state of North Dakota.

 The Badlands Wall, an erosional structure that extends from near the village of Kadoka on the eastern side to the Wall on the west located in the eastern region of the Badlands, is among the most specular views in the state.